Carr’s are best known for their Table Water biscuits. The Carr factory in Carlisle is the oldest biscuit factory in the world.

-Jonathan Dodgson Carr (1806 – 1884) was the son of a Quaker grocer from Kendal.
-He served an apprenticeship to a baker.
-Carr commenced business as a miller and baker on Castle Street, Carlisle in the North West of England in 1831.
+Jonathan Dodgson Carr (1806 – 1884) was the son of a grocer from Kendal in the North West of England.
+Carr served an apprenticeship to a baker, and then commenced business as a miller and baker on Castle Street, Carlisle, from 1831.

-Carr began to sell biscuits in tins in order to preserve their freshness.
-He was the first person to use steam-powered machinery to manufacture biscuits.
-Sales grew and in 1834 Carr had to relocate to a factory on Caldewgate, Carlisle.
+Carr began to sell biscuits in tins in order to preserve product freshness.
+He became the first person to use steam-powered machinery to manufacture biscuits.

-Carr was a gentle, kind and modest man.
-An enlightened employer, by 1841 Carr had established a library for his workforce.
+A committed Quaker, Carr was a gentle, kind and modest man.
+An enlightened employer, he had established a library for his workforce by 1841.

 With assistance from Philip Henry Howard (1801 – 1883), the Member of Parliament for Carlisle, Carr was appointed biscuit maker to Queen Victoria in 1841.
 He was at this point the sole manufacturer of machine-made biscuits in the United Kingdom.
 At this stage only four varieties of biscuit were produced.